albinmathew90/SnapMartWebSite/README.md

 ## 📝 Description

-SnapMartWebSite is a secure Django-powered e-commerce platform built as part of a 48-hour technical assignment.
+SnapMartWebSite is a secure Django-powered e-commerce platform

 The application demonstrates complete payment flow integration using Razorpay (Test Mode) with secure backend verification and PostgreSQL database management.